Louise Rasmussen: Biography

+Early life

-Louise Rasmussen was the daughter of the unmarried maid Juliane Caroline Rasmussen and the merchant Gotthilf L. Køppen.
+Louise Rasmussen was the daughter of the unmarried maid Juliane Caroline Rasmussen and the merchant Gotthilf Ludevig Køppen.
 She was a student of the ballet school of the Opera in Copenhagen in 1826, was contracted in 1830 and a figurante ballerina in 1835.
 In 1841, she had a child with the print maker Carl Berling, who was the heir of the paper Berlingske Tidende, one of the most important Danish newspapers.
 She retired from the ballet in 1842 and opened a fashion shop.

 Louise Rasmussen's illegitimate son, Frederik Carl Christian Louis Berling, born in 1841, later known as Christian Charles Jacobsen, was a farmer and became landowner of Weybread Hall in Suffolk.

 She got to know Crown Prince Frederick through Berling in the 1830s and had a relationship with him during the 1840s.
 Frederick became king in 1848.
 He wanted to marry Louise, but the government forbade it, as Frederick was childless and no children born from a marriage with Louise would have been entitled to the throne.
 The reformed law of 1849, however, made the king so popular that he was able to have his wish granted.